-If English is not your first language, you will also need an English Language qualification such as IELTS – 7.5 cumulative, with no less than 7.0 in any band.
-If you have a UK degree or have lived in UK for some years, if you failed to declare English as your first language, we can require you to take IELTS to demonstrate you can achieve this standard.
+If you declare English is not your first language, you will require an average IELTS score of 7.5 with no less than 7.0 in any band.
+Even if you have a UK degree or have lived in UK for some years, if you failed to declare English as your first language, we can require you to take IELTS to demonstrate you can achieve this standard.

 The International Student Advisory Service offers help and advice to international students.